devpi/devpi/doc/hooks.rst

 devpi-server plugin hooks (experimental)
 ============================================

-``devpi-server-2.0`` introduced an experimental Plugin system in order to decouple ``devpi-web`` from core operations.
-As the 2.0 series becomes more battle tested we expect the plugin API to stabilize and be useable from other prospective extensions.
+``devpi-server-3.0`` provides a reasonably but not completely stable Plugin system in order to decouple ``devpi-web`` from core operations.
+As the 3.0 series becomes more battle tested we expect the plugin API to stabilize and be useable from other prospective extensions.